mwotton/Hubris/README.markdown

 so we can write inline Haskell.
 Until that happy day:

 * write a haskell file (say sample/foo.hs) with some ccall exports declared
-* call "jhc_builder.sh foo.hs".
+* call "jhc_builder foo.hs".
 This will build "libfoo.so".
 * write a ruby file similar to sample/hsload.rb in order to call the functions from ruby

+(The Makefile in ./sample encapsulates these steps)

 If all else fails, mail mwotton@gmail.com with tales of woe.